 Back in the days when South Korean food in America only referred to Korean barbecue.
 One aspect of the menu— the distinctly less nutritious side — is still often left out: dessert.
-Korean desserts are always renowned for their world-class taste and vivid, colorful appeal-Korean rice cakes, candy, pastries, cookies, pancakes are just a few to name.
+Korean desserts are always renowned for their world-class taste, and vivid, colorful appeal-Korean rice cakes, candy, pastries, cookies, pancakes are just a few to name.

-Not only are they old and traditional, but they are equally satisfying, and you wouldn't understand if you didn't get to know some of these.
-Now here's a list of the few the best from both North and South Korea for you.Here Are The Top 7 Most Popular Korean Desserts:
+Not only are they old and traditional, but they are equally satisfying, and you wouldn't understand if you didn't get to know some of them.
+Here's a list of the few of the best from North and South Korea for you.Here Are The Top 7 Most Popular Korean Desserts:

 "Shikhye (almost)" is a sweet drink containing cooked rice grains and pine nuts at times.
-Although the ingredients are as simple as water, malted barley flour, sugar and cooked rice, it takes time and patience to make "Shikhye"— particularly to give it the right amount of sweetness!
+Although the ingredients are as simple as water, malted barley flour, sugar, and cooked rice, it takes time and patience to make "Shikhye"— particularly to give it the right amount of sweetness!
 The Koreans enjoy this drink so much that there is an easily spotted canned variety in most Korean markets.
 Several K-Pop idols have admitted their "Shikhye" love and have been seen sipping on this popular beverage.

 It's a solid or liquid toffee.
-This is made of bap or cooked rice and malt barley as a foundation, and may be either liquid or solid, i.e. a candy, taffy, or syrup.
-What does it taste like: Apart from cooked rice, including ingredients like glutinous rice, mixed grains, glutinous sorghum, sweet potatoes or corn, along with their fermented aromas, gives a special flavor to this slow-cooked preparation.
+This is made of bap or cooked rice and malt barley as a foundation and maybe liquid or solid, i.e., a candy, taffy, or syrup.
+What does it taste like: Apart from cooked rice, including ingredients like glutinous rice, mixed grains, glutinous sorghum, sweet potatoes, or corn, along with their fermented aromas, gives a special flavor to this slow-cooked preparation.